harp-tech/protocol/BinaryProtocol-8bit.md

   * Remove table of contents to avoid redundancy with doc generators.
   * Avoid using verbatim literals in titles.
   * Change device naming to Controller and Device.

+- v1.4.2
+  * Clarify request-reply contract.
+  * Discourage the use of polymorphic register behavior.